Greenbank Battery

 Timeline

-Construction commenced in late 2023 and the battery is expected to be operational by mid-2025.
+Construction commenced in late 2023 and the battery commenced commercial operations in June 2025.

 Community

-CS Energy has been engaging with stakeholders and will continue to keep immediate neighbours and the Greenbank community informed as this project progresses.
+CS Energy has been engaging with stakeholders and will continue to keep immediate neighbours and the Greenbank community informed.

 We've also established a Community Benefit Fund for the Greenbank Battery.
 Visit our Sponsorship section to learn more.

-Download the Greenbank Battery fact sheet (PDF 2.6MB).
+Download the Greenbank Battery fact sheet (PDF 1.9MB).

 For more information, send us an email or sign up to our newsletter.